dalvescb/django_templates/form_models/README.md

 # form_models
-This project contains done of models with a variety of different relations, and how to query and render them into a Django template
+This project contains examples of how to automatically generate Html Forms for Djano Templates from Django Models
 ## Project Setup
 Follow these steps to recreate this template (you probably want to alter some of these steps a bit, such as selecting a different project or app name)